 In Season 2, we will experiment with a new proposal type: committee formation.

 A maximum of 4 committee formation proposals will be ratified for the duration of Season 2.
-The top 4 committee proposals (measured by OP voting “Yes”) will be implemented at the start of Season 2 (with Voting Cycle #6) on Sept 8.
+Up to 4 committee proposals (measured by OP voting “Yes”) will be implemented at the start of Season 2 (with Voting Cycle #6) on Sept 8.
+If more than 4 committees are proposed, the 4 committees with the most votes will be implemented.
+Votes will be ranked across all categories.
+We would like to encourage a diversity of committee types and recommend delegates only vote “yes” for their top 1-2 committees in each category.

 Committees will operate primarily via social contract and, apart from governance-approved OP rewards for committee participation, will not directly manage tokens.
 Instead, committees will vet, research, and discuss proposals, then make highly visible recommendations to non-committee delegates at the time of voting.
 Committee members will receive OP rewards to incentivize this work.